While Windows might still be the dominant home computing OS, Apple's range of Mac computers has undeniably revolutionised the sector.

 If you want to unblock Netflix, torrent some files, or just secure your connection, CyberGhost lets you tailor your settings with ease and maximise the efficiency of your connection.

-Speeds are decent too, ideal for streaming things like Netflix.
+Speeds are decent too, ideal for streaming things like Netflix and they offer up to seven simultaneous connections with every account.

 And with a 45-day money-back guarantee too, for beginners, plus live chat support, there is nothing to lose by giving CyberGhost a try.